Devsh-Graphics-Programming/TerraInfra/docs/getting-started.md

   - `$env:TF_VAR_public_ip_address='<new_ip>'` (preferred)
   - or `$env:TF_VAR_public_ip_id='<ip_uuid>'`
 - Keep data volume protected (prod): `TF_VAR_prevent_destroy_data_volume=true`.
-- `terraform apply` – the server stays up; Terraform detaches the old IP and attaches the new one in place.
+- `terraform apply` - the server stays up; Terraform detaches the old IP and attaches the new one in place.
 - Update DNS to the new IP (manual for now; see `docs/dns.md`), wait for propagation; cert-manager will renew automatically (respect LE rate limits).
 If you want to force re-issue after DNS cutover: `k3s kubectl -n <ns> delete order,challenge -l acme.cert-manager.io/certificate-name=<cert_name>`.
 - After confirming traffic on the new IP, delete the old Flexible IP in Scaleway.

-### Certificates (Let’s Encrypt)
+### Certificates (Let's Encrypt)
 - Check status: `k3s kubectl get certificate -A` and `k3s kubectl get orders.acme.cert-manager.io -A`.
 - LE rate limits apply to all hosts; if you see `order ... errored ... too many certificates ... retry after ...`, wait until the indicated time; cert-manager will retry automatically.
 - Force renew all certs after DNS/IP change (from the node):